 The “Dolomites”, or “Dolomiti” in Italian, are also known as the “Dolomite Mountains” and “Pale Mountains”, the latter translated from the Italian term “Monti Pallidi”.

-The Dolomites cover an area of 1,419 square kilometres (548 square miles) and include nine mountain ranges.
+The Dolomites cover an area of 1,419 square kilometers (548 square miles) and include nine mountain ranges.

-At an elevation of 3,343 metres (10,968 feet), Punta Penia, of the Marmolada range, is the tallest peak of the Dolomites.
+At an elevation of 3,343 meters (10,968 feet), Punta Penia, of the Marmolada range, is the tallest peak of the Dolomites.

 Although the research isn’t completely conclusive, dolomite could have some incredible health benefits when administered as a supplement.
 After being ground up, the stone acts as an effective vehicle to deliver calcium and magnesium and can help with heartburn.
 It can also strengthen bones.